-Former Chief Executive of The PGA, Sandy Jones, is to be the guest of honour at the Parliamentary Golf Group’s annual charity dinner.
+Former Chief Executive of The PGA, Sandy Jones, is to be the guest of honour at the All-Party Parliamentary Group for Golf’s annual charity dinner.

 Jones, who was succeeded by Robert Maxfield earlier this year, became Chief Executive of The PGA in 1991 after first joining the organisation as Scottish region secretary in 1991.
 Under his leadership, The PGA played a significant role in the development of golf, not only in Great Britain and Ireland, but around the world.

 Despite standing down as Chief Executive, Jones is retained by The PGA as Executive President, and is also President of the Golf Foundation, and Chairman of the PGAs of Europe and The Ryder Cup Trust.